pulecp/ubuntu-postfix-cyrus/README.md

 ## BUGS

-After reboot is needed to make symlink:

-    ln -s /var/spool/postfix/var/run/saslauthd /var/run/saslauthd

-After add new user, you have to add his mailbox manually by:
+After add new user, you have to add his mailbox manually by (or I think is sufficient to send e-mail to this mailbox):

     cyradm -u cyrus localhost
     cm user.your_mail_name@your_domain.com